bodzash/Eternite/README.md

 ## Technologies:
 Rendering (only one):
-- raylib (temporary)
-- DirectX12 (limits to Windows and Xbox)
-- OpenGl 4+ (Windows, Linux, Mac, Android, Steam Deck, Nintendo Switch)
-- Vulkan (Windows, Linux, Android, Steam Deck?, Nintendo Switch, with Molten SDK: Mac, iOS)
+- bgfx (most likely)
+- diligent (rendering) engine
+- I could do raw DX12 or Vulkan but its just too much

 Windowing (only one):
-- Windows API (in case of DirectX12)
-- GLFW (in case of Vulkan or OpenGL)
+- GLFW
+- SDL3

 3D asset importing:
 - AssImp (nice name)